johnbywater/quantdsl/README.md

 >>>
 ```

-You can "import" the *Quant DSL* convenience functions from `quantdsl.services`.
+You can "import" the `quantdsl` convenience functions from `quantdsl.services`.

 ```python
 >>> from quantdsl.services import parse
 ```
-The convenience function `parse()` takes a piece of *Quant DSL* source code and returns a *Quant DSL* Module object.
+The convenience function `parse()` takes a piece of *Quant DSL* source code and returns a Module object.

 ```python
 >>> parse("10 + 20")
 <quantdsl.semantics.Module object at 0x7fadb5f23ad0>
 ```

-When converted to a string, a *Quant DSL* Module (and all other *Quant DSL* objects) renders itself as equivalent *Quant DSL* source code.
+When converted to a string, a *Quant DSL* Module (and all other *Quant DSL* objects) will render itself as equivalent *Quant DSL* source code.

 ```python
 >>> print parse("10 + 20")
 10 + 20
 ```

-When a *Quant DSL* module is compiled, a *Quant DSL* expression is obtained.
+When a Module object is compiled, an Expression object is obtained.
 In the case of `10 + 20`, an Add expression is obtained.

 ```python
 >>> parse("10 + 20").compile()
 <quantdsl.semantics.Add object at 0x7fadb8888510>
 ```

-The convenience function `compile()` takes *Quant DSL* source code and directly returns a *Quant DSL* expression.
+The convenience function `compile()` takes *Quant DSL* source code and directly returns an Expression.

 ```python
 >>> from quantdsl.services import compile